 - UC Berkeley Graduate School of Journalism

-- Aspen Summer Words (four seasons)
+- Aspen Summer Words (five seasons)

 - San Francisco State University

 - The San Miguel de Allende Writers Conference (keynote speaker)

 - Private workshops in Italy and Mexico (I am fluent in Italian and Spanish)